Armchair-Heavy-Industries/A4T/STL/WW-BMG for A4T/Smooth (bearing) idler dual sensor [Sherpa-Mini spacing]/README.md

 ## Bill of Materials (BOM)

 - 1x M3x16 SHCS screw
-- 1x Bondtech RIDGA, its mounting bearings and tensioning thumbscrew and spring
+- 1x Bondtech RIDGA (optional but highly recommended), its mounting bearings and tensioning thumbscrew and spring
 - 1x 693ZZ bearing
   Make sure the bearing dimensions are:
   - **8 mm OD**